-Indica and sativa are two subspecies of Cannabis, an annual plant in the Cannabaceae family.
-Though both are Cannabis, their chemical profiles are different and therefore, the strains produce different results for patients.
-Here are the eight most significant differences between the indica and sativa strains.
+Indica and sativa are two subspecies of cannabis, an annual plant in the Cannabaceae family.
+Though both sativa and indica strains are cannabis, their chemical profiles are different and therefore, produce different results for patients.
+Here are the eight most significant differences between indica and sativa marijuana plants.

-Basically, indica originated in a cooler climate, sativa in a warmer one.
+Basically, indica originated in a cooler climate, whereas sativa cannabis originated in a warmer environment.
 Indica was originally found in the Middle East—Afghanistan, Turkey, Nepal, and Morocco—where the hash culture developed.
 Sativa developed in equatorial countries like Mexico, Columbia, and Thailand.

-The plants look different.
+Sativa and indica cannabis plants look different from each other.
 Both have seven or nine leaves (sometimes even eleven though this is rare) but indica’s leaves are wider and they’re darker green.
 Sativa’s leaves are elongated, a lighter green color.
 Indica plants are short and densely branched.
 They grow to between two and four feet.
 Sativa is tall; the plant averages six feet, but can reach heights of up to 20 feet.

 Growing Timeline and Chemical Profile of Sativas and Indicas